 - 1½ lbs chicken breast, pork, lamb or beef, cut into thin strips (note: the chicken will be drier than other meats because of the low fat content)

 - 2 tablespoons extra virgin olive oil

 - 1 medium yellow onion, cut in half and then thinly sliced

 - Toppings: Finely shredded red cabbage, thinly sliced onions, chopped tomatoes

 - 8 whole wheat pitas of flatbreads (2 each)

 - Dried Sumac for sprinkling on top (optional)

 - Heat the oil in a large skillet over medium-high heat.
 When the oil is hot, add the chicken strips and cook until golden brown on all sides.
 Add the sliced onions and continue to saute until the onions are tender and translucent, about 5-7 minutes.
-Add the Greek Seasoning, stir to combine, and cook for another 2 minutes.
-Add more Greek Seasoning to taste.
 If the mixture is too dry, add a little more olive oil.
 Add more Greek Seasoning to taste.

 - Wrap the pitas/flatbreads in aluminum foil and warm them in the oven.